Fraser Watershed Restoration Conference 2019

 Advancing reconciliation, the environment and the economy

-The Restoration Conference 2018 is a 2-day event scheduled for November 13-14, 2018 at the Thompson Rivers University Conference Centre.
+The Fraser Watershed Restoration Conference 2019 is a 2-day event scheduled for April 24 and 25, 2019 at the Thompson Rivers University Conference Centre.
 The conference will bring together Indigenous leaders, industry experts, government representatives, academics, community officials, and conservationists from British Columbia and across North America who are interested in advancing watershed restoration and reconciliation with First Nations throughout the watershed.
 The conference has been designed with First Nations participation and insight to ensure traditional knowledge and Indigenous rights are integrated into all focus areas.

 Presentations and panel discussions will outline strategically designed large ‘landscape-scale’ restoration projects that offer the potential to: